-How To Hire Roofing Sales People
+How To Find Roofing Salesman

 I promised to write an article about Hiring Sales People some time ago…

-I’ve been hesitant to share my insight because my goal here has always been to help the sales people out in the field who want to learn how to make more money selling roofs.
+I’ve been hesitant to share my insight because my goal here has always been to help the salespeople out in the field who want to learn how to make more money selling roofs.

-Hiring isn’t important to most of the sales people who read these articles, but it is vitally important to ever-expanding number of roofing company owners and sales managers that do.
+Hiring isn’t important to most of the sales people who read these articles, but it is vitally important to an ever-expanding number of roofing company owners and sales managers that do.

 If hiring sales people is important to you, keep reading because I’m about to spill the beans.